Los Angeles Theft Crimes Lawyer

 Both types of convictions carry short and long term consequences affecting your freedom, employment, personal relationships, and reputation.
 The Federal government classifies theft as a crime of moral turpitude, so if you are not a citizen of the United States, a conviction will carry severe immigration consequences.

 The Rodriguez Law Group is highly experienced in dealing with all theft crimes allegations.
-Call our office today to discuss you best legal options.
+Call our office today to discuss your best legal options.

 Common theft crimes include:

 - Shoplifting or petty theft – Penal Code Section 484

 - Grand theft – Penal Code Section 487(a)